fungamer153/fungamer153/README.md

 ```

 ## About me 👋
 <p>I am a programmer with a decade of programming experience under my belt, alongside 4 years of industry experience!
-I love putting my ideas into reality in game engines like <color>Unity</color>, <color>Godot</color>, & <color>Roblox Studio</color>. 🖥️ <br>When out of the house, I enjoy lifting weights and jogging.
+I love putting my ideas into reality in game engines like <color>Unity</color>, <color>Godot</color>, & <color>Roblox Studio</color>. 🖥️ <br>When out of the house, I enjoy biking.
 My favourite sport has to be baseball. <br>I don't bite!</p>

 ## Skills
 <p align="center">